thomasjpfan/winter-d3m-2021-sklearn-interop/content/_index.md

 # Specify `hyperparameters_to_tune`

 - Unless library authors specify this, the D3M contributor would have to
-- Tuning and Control Parameters
+- Tuning and Resource Parameters
-- This can be another barrier

 ---